 We could see many oyster farms while driving around Camden Haven.
 We could not leave the region without trying them.
 If you’re up for a dozen, you can purchase them directly at the producer, Armstrong Oysters for example.
 If it’s lunchtime, Laurieton Riverside Seafood serves seafood and fish and chips.
 We found bugs at a great price there that we could eat next to the water, under the watch of very interested pelicans.
 Of course, we didn’t share.

 Responsible travel tip: It’s often tempting but it’s never a good idea to feed wildlife.
 As the NSW Government writes: “A moment’s pleasure for you may result in future problems for animals and people.”

 And if you have more time in the region than we had, check out Rockin’ Oysters.
 You can pre-book a scenic boat tour to learn more about oyster farming and taste the oysters with different dressings.

 4. Explore Grants Beach

 As we were leaving Camden Haven and heading north back to Brisbane, we had one last stop on Grants Beach to stretch our legs after lunch.

-But if you’re after a beach to go for a swim, check out the patrolled beaches North Haven Beach and Rainbow Beach, and the calm water of Pilot Beach.
+But if you’re after a beach to go for a swim, check out the patrolled beaches of North Haven Beach and Rainbow Beach, and the calm water of Pilot Beach.